 Properties as Elements

-Properties are normally written inline as known from XML <Button Content="OK" />.
+.
 But what if we want to put a more complex object as content like an image that has properties itself or maybe a whole grid panel?
 To do that we can use the property element syntax.
 This allows us to extract the property as an own child element.

 <Button>